-We specifically designed DCC-2618, our pan-KIT and pan-PDGFR α switch control inhibitor, to improve the treatment of GIST patients by inhibiting the full spectrum of mutations in KIT and PDGFR α that are responsible for initiating the disease, or primary mutations, and those that cause drug resistance, or secondary mutations.
-Extensive preclinical evaluation demonstrates that DCC-2618 is a pan-KIT inhibitor that blocks initiating mutations in exons 9, 11, 13, 14, 17 and 18 known to be present in GIST patients and the mutation in exon 17 that occurs in SM patients.
+We specifically designed DCC-2618, our pan-KIT and pan-PDGFR $\alpha$ switch control inhibitor, to improve the treatment of GIST patients by inhibiting the full spectrum of mutations in KIT and PDGFR $\alpha$ that are responsible for initiating the disease, or primary mutations, and those that cause drug resistance, or secondary mutations.

 The following table lists primary mutations transfected into Chinese hamster ovary, or CHO, cells together with their sensitivity to inhibition with DCC-2618.
 Since oral administration of DCC-2618 results in the production of an active metabolite DP-5439, we also evaluated the potency of DP-5439 against these mutations.
-As shown in the following table, DCC-2618 inhibits all primary KIT and PDGFR α mutations with nanomolar potency and DP-5439 exhibits a comparable range of potencies.
+As shown in the following table, DCC-2618 inhibits all primary KIT and PDGFR $\alpha$ mutations with nanomolar potency and DP-5439 exhibits a comparable range of potencies.
 Potency is measured by the concentration of DCC-2618 or DP-5439 required to inhibit kinase activity by 50%, or the inhibitory concentration 50%, or IC50.
+These extensive preclinical evaluations demonstrate that DCC-2618 is a pan-KIT inhibitor that at nanomolar potencies blocks initiating mutations in exons 9, 11, 13, 14, 17 and 18 known to be present in GIST patients and the mutation in exon 17 that occurs in SM patients.
+These results against the broad range of KIT mutations known to occur in GIST patients provides preclinical data that support the pan-KIT profile observed with DCC-2618 in reducing circulating MAF of mutations in all clinical relevant exons.

-Potency of inhibition of clinically relevant primary KIT and PDGFR α mutations by DCC-2618 and its active metabolite DP-5439
+Potency of inhibition of clinically relevant primary KIT and PDGFR $\alpha$ mutations by DCC-2618 and its active metabolite DP-5439

 Frequency KIT and PDGFRα DCC-2618 DP-5439

-% Patients Primary GIST Mutations IC50 (nM) IC50 (nM)
+% Patients Primary GIST Mutations IC50 (nM) (1) IC50 (nM) (1)

 67% KIT Exon 11 Deletions 3 3

-8178 KIT Exon 11 V560D 8 NT
+8/78 KIT Exon 11 V560D 8 NT

 10% KIT Exon 9 A-Y Duplication 246 NT

 1% KIT Exon 13 K642E 140 312

 1% KIT Exon 17 D816Y 15 NT

-1% PDGFRa Exon 12 V561D 25 NT
+1% PDGFRα Exon 12 V561D 25 NT

 5% PDGFRa Exon 18 D842V 24 26

 1% PDGFRα Exon 18 842-845 Deletion 77 NT